-PMI and Agile Alliance have joined forces to create an Agile Practice Guide with the intention to build a greater understanding of Agile practices, with emphasis on how Agile relates to the project management community.
+PMI and Agile Alliance have joined forces to create an Agile Practice Guide with the intention of building a greater understanding of Agile practices, with emphasis on how Agile relates to the project management community.
 Although that is a very clear charter, it’s also very broad, likely leaving many people wondering, “What will they actually cover in this guide?”
 This blog post intends to offer a preview of what readers can expect to find in the Agile Practice Guide.

 We describe the Agile Mindset

 To set the right context, we begin by introducing the Agile Manifesto mindset, values, and principles.
-The opening also covers the concepts of definable and high-uncertainty work, and the correlation between Lean, Kanban methods and Agile approaches.
+The opening also covers the concepts of definable and high-uncertainty work, and the correlation between Lean, Kanban methods, and Agile approaches.

 We perform a deep analysis of Life Cycle Selection